 City council members also discussed the possible removal of Planning Commission Chair John Hopper.
 Mayor Martorana introduced the agenda item stating Hopper would be removed without cause.

-San Juan Bautista has seen major staff changes over the last couple months with city manager Roger Grimsley resigning in late August and Matt Orbach resigned as community development director, shortly afterward.
+San Juan Bautista has seen major staff changes over the last couple months with city manager Roger Grimsley resigning in late August and community development director Matt Orbach leaving his position after giving proper amount of notice to take a job in the city of Capitola, shortly afterward.

 During public comment, some members of the audience said there should have been a reason stated for Hopper's proposed removal.